michaeljfriedman/COS418/raft/src/raft/design.md

     - Start timer for election
   - Wait for signals:
     - Election Timeout: Transition to Candidate
-    - Convert To Follower: Ignore if sent from the wrong current term.
-Otherwise repeat from beginning, passing the new term
+    - Convert To Follower: Repeat from beginning, passing the new term

 - Candidate
   - Do:
     - Set state to Candidate, inc term, vote for self
     - Send RequestVote to all other servers
       - In bg, receive replies and tally up votes.
-When you get majority, Send Win signal, or if you get a reply with term > my term, send Convert To Follower signal (current term = my term, new term = reply term)
+When you get majority, Send Win signal, or if you get a reply with term > my term, send Convert To Follower signal (new term = reply term)
     - Start timer for election timeout
   - Wait for signals:
     - Win: Transition to Leader
-    - Convert To Follower: Ignore if sent from the wrong current term.
-Otherwise transition to Follower, passing the new term
+    - Convert To Follower: Transition to Follower, passing the new term
     - Election Timeout: Repeat from beginning

 - Leader